skiadas/TheoryCompCourse/schedule.md

     Here is an example string that this grammar should be able to generate: `v[v[i][v]]`.

     a.
 Write a CFG for this language, using the above descriptions to write the corresponding rules.
 Use `L` for the start variable, and `I` for the index variable.
 You will need 4 production rules.
     b.
-Compute the first and follow sets for this grammar.
+Compute the first sets for this grammar.
     c.
 Compute the item-sets for the LR(1) parser for this grammar, and show the rightmost derivation, stack and input progress and parse tree for the string `v[v[i][v]]`.
     d.
 Explain clearly why this grammar cannot have a corresponding unambiguous LL(1) parser.
     e.
 Rewrite the grammar to eliminate the left-recursive rule.
 You will need one new variable, `X`, and 6 production rules total.